tobybreckon/fire-detection-cnn/README.md

 ---

 ## Reference implementation:
-The binary detection approach shows whether frame contains fire globally, wheras the superpixel based approach breaks down the frame into segments and performs classification on each superpixel segment.
+The binary detection approach shows whether frame contains fire globally, whereas the superpixel based approach breaks down the frame into segments and performs classification on each superpixel segment.

 The two convolutional neural network architectures FireNet and InceptionV1-OnFire were based on existing architectures and were experimentally tweaked to achieve real-time performance on the global full-frame fire detection task.
 Full details are presented in the accompanying research paper.